MinhTuLeHoang/DO-AN-TKLL/others/README.md

 ## What is this folder ?

-This folder is holding some relatie files, such as: flowchart, ...
+This folder is holding project flowchart.

 ## 2 ways to open the flow chart